 I had time to pick up some new projects.
 After my drive to Bennington, Vermont last summer, I connected with a solar installer at Thanksgiving and wrote a couple of USDA REAP grants.
 Both grants were funded during the spring round and it was exciting to see my efforts make their way to the Maple Sugar state.
 My streak continues in Ohio, and with 8 winning awards, REAP has become a really solid niche for me.
 I work on these grants in partnership with Rural Action, a regional nonprofit that took over the sustainability projects started by UpGrade Ohio.

 In addition to USDA projects, I also started working with a nonprofit called Live Healthy Appalachia.
 LHA has a unique set of programs built around plant-based nutrition education.
 I have witnessed the success of these efforts as they teach folks in rural areas how to eat better and live healthier lives.

 This made me want to research the kind of work LHA was doing.
 In my effort to learn the science behind plant-based food, I gave up my Greek yogurt and most of the snacks I have eaten for more than five decades.
 By mid-January, I cleared my freezer of every meat product I owned and made a few lifestyle adjustments.
 In a couple of months, I lost more than eight pounds.
 I have a lot more energy and feel better than ever.
-I still treat myself to cake on occasion, but vegetables are now my main source of nutrition.
+I still treat myself to cake on occasion, but vegetables are now my main source of food.

-I am aware of every single thing I eat now, thanks to the research I learned through Live Healthy Appalachia.
+I know what I eat now, thanks to the research I learned through Live Healthy Appalachia.
 I tell everyone I know to watch a documentary called Forks Over Knives, or read a couple of studies written by nutrition experts.
 I guarantee your life will be transformed.